odoo/documentation/legal/terms/partnership.rst

 PARTNER waives any commitment whatsoever on behalf of ODOO regarding the evolution of Software.

-According to the terms of the Software license, ODOO will not be liable for any bug or for the quality and the performance of the Software.
+According to the terms of the Software license, ODOO will not be liable for any bug or the quality and the performance of the Software.